 Some of my favorite highlights:

-- High school junior girl who, mid-interview, has a moment of self-awareness and reflection, and comes to the realization – on camera – that she uses her phone too much.
-I think it was when she was describing how she sleeps with her phone and starts looking at it within seconds of waking up.
+- High school junior girl who, mid-interview, had a moment of self-awareness and reflection, and came to the realization – on camera – that she used her phone too much.
+I think it was when she was describing how she sleeps with her phone and checks it within seconds of waking up.

-- Students holding back laughter when I ask them if their parents know how to use Snapchat.
+- Students holding back laughter when I asked them if their parents know how to use Snapchat.
 The consensus was “No.”

-In the end, I hope this book sparks a lot of conversation about what wellness means and looks like in an always on world – and to that end, I am pleased to report the young woman who used to sleep with the phone in her bed decided to move it another room so she could get better sleep. #progress #baby steps
+In the end, I hope this book sparks a lot of conversation about what wellness means and looks like in an “always on” world – and to that end, I am pleased to report the young woman who slept with the phone in her bed decided to move it another room so she could get better sleep. #progress #baby steps